zerodaycode/Zork/README.md

 ```
 *A closer look on how to work with module partitions within Zork++*

-We included insider the `interfaces` key because, most of the time, other module interfaces will require some partition, and having a separate key for them will broke the way of letting you decide in which order the translation units must be processed.
+We included `partitions` inside the `interfaces` key because, most of the time, other module interfaces will require some partition, and having a separate key for them will break the way of letting you decide in which order the translation units must be processed.

 So, whenever you see an *"interface"* that has a *partition* property, you must know that we are "downcasting" a module interface to some kind of partition.

-So, pecularities by compiler at the time of writting.
+Some pecularities by compiler at the time of writing:

 - GCC => NONE!
-GCC comes with a powerful module cache, and no further threatment is required.
-You can write module partitions without worry to declared them in `Zork++` even.
+GCC comes with a powerful module cache, so no further threatment is required.
+You can write module partitions without any worry to declare them in `Zork++`.
 - Clang => This requires you to fully specify partitions, indicating the module property, which is the property that tells `Zork++` which is its related primary module interface, and the partition name.
 If partition name isn't present, we will assume the name of the partition file.
-- MSVC => Basically, we take advante of the fantastic `MSVC` implicit module lookup.
+- MSVC => Basically, we take advantage of the fantastic `MSVC` implicit module lookup.
-This is that you aren't obligated to explicitly declare module names, neither module partition names... but, there's an specific case, `internal module partitions`.
+This means that you aren't obligated to explicitly declare module names or module partition names...
+But, there's a specific case: `internal module partitions`.
 So, whenever you have an internal module partition, you must declare your translation unit as `partition`, and then provide at least `module` and `is_internal_partition` in order to make it work

 > Note that in future releases, things about module partitions may change drastically (or not!).
-We are expecting, for example, Clang to implement a good way of making implicit declarations but having the oportunity to specify a concrete output directory, among other things in other compilers too.
+For example, we are expecting Clang to implement a good way of making implicit declarations but having the oportunity to specify a concrete output directory, among other things in other compilers too.

 ## The sys_modules property

-`Clang` and `GCC`, requires to precompile first the classical system headers
+`Clang` and `GCC` require precompiling the classical system headers, before they are importable as modules.
-to be importable as modules whenever you use the `import <iostream>` or another standard library component instead of using include directives.
+For example, whenever you use `import <iostream>` instead of using `#include` directives.
-Every time that you want to use `import<sys_module>` in your projects, you can instruct `Zork` to precompile first them for you
-in order to make it available to the compiler.
+Every time you want to use `import<sys_module>` in your project, you can instruct `Zork` to precompile the corresponding system header in order to make it available as module.

 # 📑 The `zork.toml` reference guide <a name="zork_toml_reference"></a>

-## A guide with all the sections, with the attributes and its properties available on Zork, indicating when an attribute or a property is optional or mandatory, and for the properties, if they have default values.
-This is a simplified Rust code, to show the available specs.
-Types marked with `Option<T>` are optional values
+Here is an overview of all the attributes available in the `zork.toml` configuration file.
+The formt is described as `Rust` types (simplified).
+Members marked as `Option<T>` are optional attributes, all other members are mandatory.

 ```Rust
 /// The complete hierarchy of keys